asvseb/python-tips/README.md

     x = reduce( lambda x,y : x+y  , map( lambda x : x *x , filter( lambda x : x % 2 == 0 , range(1,151))) )
     print(x)

+    Notes:
+    Filter can take a lambda function and then a list Map can take a lambda functions and then lists Reduce will take a lambda function and 'reduces' the list values based on the anonymous function.